SNEAKY PEEK: 'Upskirter' Caught Snapping Shots Of Bergen Shopper's Private Parts, Police Say

 They also learned that the Ecuadorian national had been accused of similar crimes in Hackensack and River Edge.

+A voyeuristic product of the Internet, "upskirting" is a cottage industry so prevalent that some states had to pass laws to address it.
+Hundreds of thousands -- if not millions -- of photos are posted online, with countless sites devoted to them alone.

+Upskirters will position their cell phones in a variety of places -- sometimes beneath stairways or bleacher seats.

-Alvear was arrested at his job in the kitchen of a Hackensack bagel shop, the lieutenant said.
+Alvear was arrested at his job in the kitchen of a Hackensack bagel shop, Auteri said.

 Police sent him to the Bergen County Jail on invasion of privacy charges, only to see a judge order his release less than 24 hours later under New Jersey's bail reform law.